 - Online pre-course knowledge check

-Experienced skipper with theoretical and practical knolwedge well in excess of the RYA Yachtmaster Offshore Certificate of Competence.
+Experienced skipper with theoretical and practical knowledge well in excess of the RYA Yachtmaster Offshore Certificate of Competence.

-Candidates are required to pass an online pre-course module prior to being eligibile to attend the course.
+Candidates are required to pass an on-line pre-course module prior to being eligible to attend the course, must be done 4 weeks before attending the course

 Qualified to teach